DavidMertz/RegEx_Puzzles/book.md

 I thank my friend Miki Tebeka, who invited me to write this book, albeit in slightly different form than the version you see.
-I am very grateful to my friends Brad Huntting and Mary Ann Sushinsky who provided clever ideas in the directions of these puzzles.
+I am very grateful to my friend Brad Huntting and partner Mary Ann Sushinsky who provided clever ideas in the directions of these puzzles.

 A number of other friends and family members listened to me enumerate the foibles of another publisher who clings to a cargo-culted toolchain.